In This Article

-An ice maker is a great feature to have on a refrigerator, but like most things, it can have problems from time to time.
-Water is delivered to an ice maker through a length of 1/4-inch water line tube that connects to a cold water pipe on one end and a fitting on the back of the refrigerator at the other end.
-Before beginning an ice maker repair, you'll need to do some troubleshooting to find the cause of the problem.
-Often, a simple repair is all that's needed to get your ice maker back in order.
+An ice maker is a great feature to have on a refrigerator, but like most appliances, it can have problems from time to time.
+When operating normally, water is delivered to an ice maker through a length of 1/4-inch water line tube that connects to a cold water pipe on one end and a fitting on the back of the refrigerator at the other end.
+Ice then descends in to your glass, giving it to you in the form of crushed, cubed, or even nugget ice (if your fridge is readily equipped).

 Common Ice Maker Problems

-A Control Arm Issue
+1. A Control Arm Issue